 - Ctrl + Space (on Windows) or Space + Cmd (on Mac) to activate the zoom in tool, then click or drag in the window. - Ctrl + Alt + Space (on Windows) or Cmd + Option + Space (on Mac) to activate the zoom out tool, then click in the window. - Scroll your mouse up or down to move the whole workflow up / down in the window.
-Add Shift to move left-right. - Delete the selected step(s) from the open workflow. - Show / hide panes (areas within the window): - The input Files (when opened from the Files or Tasks view). - The Resources this workflow contains. - Tasks: the types of tasks and workflow controls. - III: Ticket Browser shows available tickets in a separate dialog.
+Add Shift to move left-right. - Solution Delete the selected step(s) from the open workflow. - Show / hide panes (areas within the window): - : The input Files (when opened from the Files or Tasks view). - Search: Search your workflow for names of tasks or any of their parameter names or values.
+Learn more in Searching Parameters in a Workflow on page 71. - : Warnings: A list to help you validate this workflow.
+Learn more in Checking a Workflow's Warnings on page 73.